StasonMendelso/University.KhNURE.DTaP.Practice/README.md

 using the [script](database/sql/creation_database.sql) file of creating the database.
 <br>
 **Note**: if you use another server not such
-MySQL you should change JDBC driver for working with it and configurate the connection to your server in appropriate [property file](src/main/resources/application.properties).
+MySQL you should change JDBC driver for working with it, maybe a code and configurate the connection to your server in appropriate [property file](src/main/resources/application.properties).
 If you change driver, you should make some changes in [pom.xml file](pom.xml)
 <br>